 The original Hebrew Way of Life revolved around the 10 commandments.
 These did not ask anyone to pray or perform rituals or accept magical beliefs (faith), etc. They did not ask anyone to bow before statues or kneel before images.
 If you can understand this, then you are ready to understand why religions have nothing to do with the original Way of Life and the Kingdom of Heaven.
 Similarly, Islamic Life on the Spirit has little to do with modern Islam or the Koran because it began with Hagar (thousands of years before the Koran).

-Tales in the Spirit in ‘The Third Testament’
+Tales in the Spirit (‘The Third Testament’)

 ‘The Third Testament’ is mostly stories - ‘Tales in the Spirit’.
 From these you can put it all together.
 Some stories are 40 years old.
 Through such stories you can work out, just like a person has to learn in stages, how things came to be as they are.
-Here is an extracts.
+Here is an extract.
 The story of a friendly spook named Kaspa.
 His mother dies and leaves him a book which has a confusing map and instructions that he is to find his father.
 Kaspa sets off with his magical knapsack in which he can fit everything.
 Along the way he meets Delilah, then a Rabbi, a Catholic Sister, an Islamic woman with a daughter, and two Buddhists.
 Each tries to help Kaspa understand his map.
 Each brings Kaspa to a mountain saying it is impossible to climb, but surely on that mountain he could clearly see the road ahead.
 Kaspa ignores the impossible and climbs each mountain and is delighted when he comes back.
 He doesn’t find his father, or see the road better, but he enjoyed each experience.
 Each joins him on his quest.
 (Such tales build in you a layer of understanding.
 Like a child has to go through various grades before he or she is considered educated, much the same with the stories in ‘The Third Testament’.
 Each develops a deeper understanding.)

 Kaspa and Delilah